 Something to hold the beads while they dry.
 A piece of styrofoam or something similar.
 I use an empty kleenex box turned upside down, the skewers poke a hole in it so it’s perfect and cost nothing which is even better.

-If your making these as for jewelry, you’ll need some sort of varnish for them to make them strong.
-You can even use clear nail polish, however if you’re making a lot of these it can get costly because it takes several coats.
+If you’re making these for jewelry, you’ll need some sort of varnish for them to make them strong.
+You can even use clear nail polish, however, if you’re making a lot of these it can get costly because it takes several coats.

-There a variety of templates for paper beads online which are available to print off or you could experiment, which is what I did.
-You can just freehand cut them or measure out with a ruler.
+There are a variety of templates for paper beads online that are available to print off or you could experiment, which is what I did.
+You can just freehand cut them or measure them out with a ruler.
 You’ll definitely get some interesting shapes and figure out what you like best for your projects.

 ~ How to ~

-Measure and cut you paper into whatever shapes you desire.
-Take one end and roll it tightly over the skewer (not so tight that it won’t come off though) Once you get to the last 1/2 inch use a paint brush to paint on a bit of glue.
-Press the end down and hold it there for a few seconds with the end of your paint brush until it stays.
-Make sure the tip sticks flat before you move on.
-If it’s not then while it dries the tip can curl and then no matter what you do it won’t be flat.
+Measure and cut your paper into whatever shapes you desire.
+Take one end and roll it tightly over the skewer (not so tight that it won’t come off though).
+Once you get to the last 1/2 inch use a paintbrush to paint on a bit of glue.
+Press the end down and hold it there with the end of your paintbrush until it stays.
+Make sure the tip stays flat before you move on.
+If it’s not flat then while it dries the tip can curl and then no matter what you do it won’t be flat.